samnov17/Unet_Image_Segmentation/README.md

 Did this as part of master's program -> deep learning course

-File: main.ipynb serves as the primary code repository.
+File      : main.ipynb serves as the primary code repository.

-Dataset: Utilizes FlyingObjectDataset_10K.zip for training and evaluation.
+Dataset   : Utilizes FlyingObjectDataset_10K.zip for training and evaluation.

-Objective: Aims to accurately segment and reconstruct images, demonstrating the power of U-net in computer vision applications.
+Objective : Aims to accurately segment and reconstruct images, demonstrating the power of U-net in computer vision applications.

 1. Read "unet_segmentation.pdf" for detailed process explanations